Security Alert: Beware of a New Type of Ransomware Similar to Petya

 - Try not to use the administrator account every day and remember to disable macros in the Microsoft Office Package.

 - NEVER open (spam) or download email (messages) from untrusted or unknown sources that could infect your device.
 Moreover, don’t click suspicious links.

-- Make sure you have a paid antivirus product which is up to date, or consider using a proactive security product (you can check what Heimdal PRO can do for you).
+- Make sure you have a paid antivirus product that is up to date, or consider using a proactive security product (you can check what Heimdal Premium Security can do for you).

 - Learn how to detect cyber criminals’ phishing attacks and our article can be really helpful on this topic.